 The Chief Corporate Affairs Officer in Tiger Brands Limited will be informed about any Human Rights cases on a quarterly basis, with a full report prepared by the Sustainability and External Reporting Director on an annual basis, together with any actions taken against employees or service providers.
 Tiger Brands will publicly disclose on their commitment, the process to identify and mitigate risks, the number of sites with mitigation plans in place (where applicable), the main human rights issues, vulnerable groups identified and any remediation actions taken.
 Where remediation is required, this will follow globally acceptable protocols.

 9 Document Control Information

 Document Details

 Document Title Human Rights Policy

 Document Description Policy

 Document Owner Stiaan Wandrag

-Review Frequency
+Review Frequency Every three years or as necessary

-Next Review Date
+Next Review Date September 2021

 Document Approval